DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 They didn't exchange handshakes, instead they knocked each other fists.
 It didn't look like a polite exchange between officers, but rather exchange between veteran soldiers.

-"Fairin, is staff officer Tsekhman your acquaintance?"
+"Farin, is staff officer Tsekhman your acquaintance?"

 "We fought...
 Excuse me.
 Go ahead, Jeanne-sama."

-With a serious nod, Fairin took a step back.
+With a serious nod, Farin took a step back.

 "Staff officer, I'd like to have a talk with Commander Dante-dono at once.
 We need to grasp the current situation in Io Federation and start establishing our cooperation."